WILLAMETTE VALLEY AVAs: BORN FROM FIRE & WATER

 The wines from this AVA are pure and elegant, offering distinctly bright, penetrating red fruit and florals in cooler vintages to notes of plum, earth and chocolate in warmer vintages.

-COAST RANGE FOOTHILLS
+COAST RANGE FOOTHILLS: McMINNVILLE AVA

 Vines in the McMinnville AVA are planted in some of Oregon’s oldest and most geologically complex soils.
 Thin topsoil on top of unique marine bedrock, called the Nestucca Formation, forces vine roots deep into the earth, causing them to struggle and resulting in dark, complex flavor profiles.

-Similar to the Eola-Amity Hills, the region is influenced by the cool ocean winds blowing through the Van Duzer Cooridor to the south.
+Similar to the Eola-Amity Hills, the region is influenced by the cool ocean winds blowing through the Van Duzer Corridor to the south.
 The effect is the same – the cool and dry microclimate leads longer hangtimes, producing distinctly pronounced wines with bright acidity, great structure, and increased tannins.

 McMinnville AVA map